 Geographic Variations in Great Dane Pricing

 Great Dane puppy prices vary across the U.S. In big cities, you’ll pay more – often $2,000 to $5,000.
 2 Rural areas have lower prices, around $1,500 to $2,500.
 The South and Midwest usually offer the best deals.
 Coastal states like California and New York charge premium rates.
+If you’re looking to save money on a Great Dane puppy, you might want to consider purchasing from a breeder in the South or Midwest.
+These regions generally have lower living costs, which can translate to more affordable pet prices.

 Location plays a big role in Great Dane pricing.
 Shop around to find the best value.